-It’s been a few weeks since Disney announced the revival of LucasArts in the form of Lucasfilm Games, and rumours abound regarding what new Star Wars games are to come.
-EA has confirmed they’re still making new Star Wars games, and we know a Ubisoft Massive open-world game is in the works too.
+So, it looks like we’re getting a KOTOR remake.
+Ever since Disney announced the revival of LucasArts via Lucasfilm Games earlier this year, rumours and speculation have been circulating over which new Star Wars games we’re going to see.
+EA has confirmed it’s still making Star Wars games, and we know a Ubisoft Massive open-world game is in the works too.

 The High Republic